-Results 1–10 of 52 for "Curriculum"X related to "Random Sample: Paul T. Ingmundson, PhD" Refine Your Search Refine Your Search TopicEducation (43)Children (4)Sleep (4)Learning & memory (3)Testing issues (3) 8 more... [+] HIV & AIDS (2)Personality (2)Bullying (1)Death & dying (1)Depression (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Bernstein, Douglas A. (1)Brabeck, Mary (1)Dwyer, Carol (1) 17 more... [+] Ernst, Randal M. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 2.Lesson 4: A Day of ActivitiesActivities on experimentation, random selection and observation.Curriculum 3.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum 4.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 5.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 6.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 7.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 8.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 9.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum Previous 1 2 3 ...
+Results 1–10 of 52 for "Curriculum"X related to "Random Sample: Paul T. Ingmundson, PhD" Refine Your Search Refine Your Search TopicEducation (44)Children (4)Learning & memory (4)Sleep (4)Testing issues (3) 8 more... [+] HIV & AIDS (2)Personality (2)Bullying (1)Death & dying (1)Depression (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Bernstein, Douglas A. (1)Brabeck, Mary (1)Dwyer, Carol (1) 18 more... [+] Ernst, Randal M. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 2.Lesson 4: A Day of ActivitiesActivities on experimentation, random selection and observation.Curriculum 3.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum 4.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 5.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 6.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 7.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 8.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 9.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 10.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 52 for "Curriculum"X related to "Random Sample: Paul T. Ingmundson, PhD"